-Nikon has announced the development of its next flagship camera, the Nikon Z 9, making use of the Nikon FX-format.
+Nikon has announced the development of its next flagship camera, the Nikon Z 9, using the Nikon FX format.
 The company announced that it would launch in 2021.

 The camera will come with the company’s very own Z mount, and that the previous Z mount lenses would be compatible with the camera.